Photographer for Indian Wedding in the North State

 How to Mix Cultures With Talent

-Check at my portfolio and the following events, to discover images of all kinds of crossed cultural unions.
+Check out my portfolio and the following events to discover images of all kinds of cross-cultural unions.

 Asian and Midwest

-Discover how this Chinese couple living in Minneapolis invested the Trellis Outdoor Gardens in Stillwater to host their ceremony and celebration with a touch of Asia.
+Discover how this Chinese couple living in Minneapolis chose the Trellis Outdoor Gardens in Stillwater to host their ceremony and celebration with a touch of Asia.

 Native American and Geek

-Discover how this couple of Geek from Minneapolis hosted their wedding at the 413 on Wacouta, in Saint Paul, Minnesota, and include some special vendors.
-For instance, the mother of the bride, who is an antiquities dealer include a lot of vintage objects.
-Meanwhile the groom and the bride decided to put Lego figures on the top of their wedding cake (batman and Princess Leia), heritage of the pop culture.
+Discover how this couple of geeks from Minneapolis hosted their wedding at the 413 on Wacouta, in Saint Paul in Minnesota, and included some special vendors.
+For instance, the mother of the bride, who is an antiquities dealer, included many vintage objects.
+Meanwhile the groom and the bride decided to put Lego figures on the top of their wedding cake (Batman and Princess Leia), heritage of the pop culture.

 Ghanaian and Midwest

-Discover this Ghana-Minnesotan wedding at the Outpost Center in Chaska, MN, and how they include their favorite vendors.
-They had an amazing woman priest, some colored Ghanaian outfit and a modern photo-booth.
+Discover this Ghana-Minnesotan wedding at the Outpost Center in Chaska, MN, and how they included their favorite vendors.
+They had an amazing woman priest, some colorful Ghanaian outfits and a modern photo booth.

 The Alternative Culture

-As many gay friendly photographers, I have documented some couple’s engagement in their fight for equal rights.
-The LGBTQ culture is pretty rich in reference and codes, but a lot of couples also like to include traditional elements.
+As many gay friendly photographers, I have documented some couples’ engagement in their fight for equal rights.
+The LGBTQ culture is pretty rich in references and codes, but many couples also like to include traditional elements.

 Midwest Tradition and Modernity